TACOM HQ®

 Δ58 FPS

 Honestly, the rifle outperformed every ammo I fed it.
 It needs to go to Lapua and Eley for testing in their tunnels to find an ammo lot that will deliver the best SD’s.
-It was amazing shooting across the radar that I could tell based on where the impact went whether the velocity was high or low.
+It was amazing shooting across the radar.
+I could tell based on where the impact went whether the velocity was high or low.
 I did have some ammo I was testing an Olympic runout gauge on, and the ammo performed best.
 And it was .001RO.
-I still need to shoot the .000’s I have, those will tighten up the group even more.
-Or at least the data of 20 years of research shows that for every .001″ of run out equates to 1/10th group size.
+I still need to shoot the .000’s I have, those will tighten up the group even more (….)
+Twenty years of research shows that for every .001″ of run out equates to 1/10th group size.
 The barrel is outstanding, and shows quickly the weak point is in the ammunition.
 Even though it’s Olympic ammo.

 5-Round Groups from Four Different Manufacturers